 Llangollen Christmas Festival

-Join us for a day trip to Llangollen Christmas Festival, which takes place in and around the town on the last Saturday of November.
+Join us for a day out to Llangollen Christmas Festival, which takes place in and around the town on the last Saturday of November.

 The event is organised by a group of volunteers under the guidance of the Llangollen Town Council and proceeds are donated to local charities.